All Episodes

 dan friesen

-Maybe this will be the subject of our next miniseries.
+Maybe this will be the subject of our next mini-series.

-Getting to the bottom of these fucking swans.
+Getting to the bottom of these swans.

 dan friesen

-Anyway, what's your bright spot?
+So anyway, what's your bright spot?

 jordan holmes